 Credit Degrees and Certificates

 The Mt.
-San Antonio College Catalog and Schedules of Classes contain the most recent information on the requirements for the Associate in Science Degrees, Associate in Arts Degrees, military credit, multiple degrees, and certificate programs.
-These documents are updated annually in consultation with the Academic Senate for currency and correctness.
+San Antonio College Catalog and Schedules of Classes contain the most recent information on the requirements for the Associate in Science Degrees, Associate in Arts Degrees, Associate Degrees for Transfer, military credit, multiple degrees, and skills certificates, certificates of achievement, and programs, credit for prior learning.
+These College Catalog is updated annually and the Schedules of Classes documents are updated annually regularly in consultation with the Academic Senate for currency and correctness.

-Adult Education Certification
+Adult Education Certificate Noncredit Certificates

-Certificates in a variety of career and technical programs are available through the Community Education Division and are published in the They are follow Community Education Noncredit Student Handbook.
-Many of these certificate programs mirror those offered through the credit programs of the College, are favorably recognized by business and industry, and are frequently used as a requirement for professional advancement.
-Credit divisions of the College open specific classes to the community on a limited basis to accommodate these programs.
-Classes taken are noncredit and do not generate College units toward a degree.
+The Mt.
+San Antonio College Catalog and Schedules of Classes contain the most recent information on the requirements for the Career Development and College Preparation (CDCP) Certificates, including Certificates of Completion and Certificates of Competency.
+Certificates are offered in a variety of noncredit programs through the School of Continuing Education.
+The College Catalog is updated annually and the Schedules of Classes are updated regularly in consultation with the Academic Senate for currency and correctness.

 Credit Divisions of the College reserve the right to offer classes for credit only and revise the prerequisites as necessary.
 Therefore, not all courses required for a specific certificate will be offered every semester.